 Corrupt .htaccesss file

-htaccess is a configuration file for Apache Web Servers.
-It is used for changing the configuration of the webserver or enabling and/or disabling certain features. htaccess file offers many functionalities ranging from simple redirects to password protecting content.
-This file is very critical and a slight change in it can produce a severe effect.
+.htaccess is a configuration file for Apache Web Servers.
+It is used for changing the configuration of the webserver or enabling and disabling certain features. .htaccess file offers many functionalities ranging from simple redirects to password protecting content.
+This file is very critical, and a slight change in it can produce a severe effect.

 - Login to your Cpanel account